glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 ![Function call generation](./function-call.png)
 `a = f(10, b + c)`
-Source : Book 1 page 187
+Source: Book 1 page 187

 When calling a function, the `ARG` node corresponds to a function argument.
 Depending on the case, function arguments may be passed by placing them on the stack or by placing them in registers.
 With the former (also called **stack calling convention**), we will use the `PUSH` instruction.
 With the latter (also called **register calling convention**), we should copy each of them to the argument registers.
 The `%rdi` and `%rsi` are typically used for first and second arguments of a function.